 Of the two cameras under consideration, the Canon 1D C features a full frame sensor and the Panasonic G5 a Four Thirds sensor.
 The sensor area in the G5 is 74 percent smaller.
 As a result of these sensor size differences, the cameras have a format factor of, respectively, 1.0 and 2.0.
 The sensor in the 1DC has a native 3:2 aspect ratio, while the one in the G5 offers a 4:3 aspect.

 With 17.9MP, the 1DC offers a higher resolution than the G5 (15.9MP), but the 1DC nevertheless has larger individual pixels (pixel pitch of 6.95μm versus 3.76μm for the G5) due to its larger sensor.
 However, the G5 is a somewhat more recent model (by 3 months) than the 1DC, and its sensor might have benefitted from technological advances during this time that enhance the light gathering capacity of its pixels.

-Since 2007, DXO Mark has published sensor performance measurements that have been derived using a consistent methodology.
+For many cameras, data on sensor performance has been reported by DXO Mark.
 This service assesses and scores the color depth ("DXO Portrait"), dynamic range ("DXO Landscape"), and low-light sensitivity ("DXO Sports") of camera sensors, and also publishes an overall camera score.
-The adjacent table reports on the physical sensor characteristics and the outcomes of the DXO sensor quality tests for a sample of comparator-cameras.
+The following table provides an overview of the physical sensor characteristics, as well as the sensor quality measurements for a selection of comparators.